Skip to main content

 create_react_agent Yes The ReAct prompt sees a normal tool description

-LangGraph nodes (StateGraph, MessageGraph) Yes Wrap the Tool inside the node's tool list
+LangGraph nodes (StateGraph, MessageGraph) Yes Put the Tool in the node's tool list

-Streaming agents (astream_events, astream_log) Yes Streaming is unaffected; tool inner runs synchronously
+Streaming agents (astream_events, astream_log) Yes Streaming is unaffected; the fetch runs inside one invocation

 Custom executors Yes Anything that calls tool.invoke() works

-• Tools that bypass the Tool interface and call HTTP directly - the wrapper is on the Tool boundary, not the HTTP layer.
-For those, wire the payment API directly.
+• Tools that bypass the Tool interface and call HTTP directly.
+The wrapper lives in the Tool's func, so wire the payment API yourself there.

 Surface area in one screen